 Check Your Apple ID

 Still not working?
-Make sure you’re logged in to the App Store with the right Apple ID and try logging out of the App Store and back in.
+Make sure you’re logged in to the App Store with the right Apple ID, then try logging out of the App Store and back in.
 To do this:

 Clear App Store Cache

 Like other apps, the App Store keeps a backup of the information it frequently uses, so it can work faster.
-But problems with this cache of information can cause issues in the App Store, like keeping your iPhone apps from updating.
+However, problems with this cache of information can cause issues in the App Store, like preventing your iPhone apps from updating.

 Be Gone, App Update Notifications!

 If you’ve tried all of these things, and nothing seems to be working, you can wipe your iPhone and restore it.
-This will remove all of your settings and apps from the iPhone.
-You’ll have to set it up again like new.
-If you do this, use this step to selectively reinstall apps one at a time.
-It’s possible that an app on your iPhone was keeping your updates from installing.
+This will remove all of your settings and apps from the iPhone, so you’ll have to set it up again like new.